Include it when

 These platforms bundle model access with deployment, policy, enterprise identity, and managed operations.
 They often look like a provider, a router, and a control plane at the same time.

-Examples: Azure AI Foundry, Amazon Bedrock, Vertex AI-style platforms.
+Examples: Azure AI Foundry, Amazon Bedrock, Google Vertex AI.

 This is the runtime side of local AI: desktop apps, CLIs, or servers that load a model and expose an endpoint other tools can call.

-Examples: Ollama, LM Studio, llama.cpp servers, vLLM-style local servers.
+Examples: Ollama, LM Studio, LocalAI, llama.cpp servers, vLLM.

 This is the distribution side: model cards, licenses, downloadable files, and release variants.
 It is adjacent to hosting, but not the same job.